sungnga/practice/reactjs/README.md

 # REACT HOOKS AND CONTEXT

 ### USING CREATE REACT APP
-- Create-react-app application is designed to get us up and running with a barebones react app quickly
+- Create-react-app application is designed to get us up and running with a barebone react app quickly
-- Install globally: `npm i -g create-react-app`
-- To creat a React project: `create-react-app <nameOfProject>`
+- To create a React project: `npx create-react-app <projectName> --use-npm`
 - It will generate a few things:
   - create a new directory
   - generate all the boilerplate files